nihaarn97/Nihaar-Portfolio/README.md

    Built a K-Means Clustering Model from a dateset of volcanic eruption activity using features Eruption Duration and Time Between Eruptions.
 Predicted clusters for new data points.

 # [<ins>IBM Data Science</ins>](https://github.com/nihaarn97/IBM_Certi_Notebooks)
-### Projects I worked on during the IBM Data Science Professional Certification offered on Coursera
+### Projects that I worked on during the IBM Data Science Professional Certification offered on Coursera
 * **[<ins>Stock Price Visualization</ins>](https://github.com/nihaarn97/IBM_Certi_Notebooks/blob/main/Stocks_Viz_API_Scraping.ipynb) -**

    Used the yfinance library and webscraping to visualize the growth of Tesla Stock over the years and the Crowd-Sourced short squeeze of GameStop Stock.